 On 3rd October 2020, The newly constructed Rohtang Tunnel aka the Atal Tunnel was inaugurated by our Hon.
 PM Shri Narendra Modi.
 This tunnel will start from Dhundi (south portal) and ends at Sissu (north portal).
 This 8.8 km long tunnel will reduce the distance between Manali and Keylong by about 46 km.
 The Rohtang tunnel will be one of the longest road tunnels in India built at an altitude of 3100 mt.

 Our route (Mumbai to Leh)

 Our journey will start from Mumbai, the distance from Mumbai to Leh is approximately 2,845 km.
 I have often seen many riders riding in a hurry.
 They just focus on their final destination & skip many important places which are coming on the way.
 I personally believe that we should enjoy our journey, so we decide to spend enough time at each & every location coming on the way.

 Srinagar to Leh via Gulmarg & Sonamarg (517km)

 After spending one day in Srinagar, the next day we will be leaving for Sonamarg via Gulmarg.
-We will have our night stay in Sonamarg, & the next morning we will proceed for Leh via Kargil.
+We will have our night stay in Sonamarg, & the next morning we will proceed to Leh via Kargil.
 We have chosen the Srinagar route because in this route the altitude rises gradually.
-As a result, your body gets used to high altitude & it reduces the chances of AMS.
+As a result, your body gets used to high altitudes & which reduces the chances of AMS.

 Leh Sightseeing (Alt.
 11,562 ft.)